whaleclub/api/source/index.html.md

 This endpoint allows you to submit a new position.

-To submit a limit or stop order, set the `entry_price` parameter in your request.
+To submit a **limit or stop order**, set the `entry_price` parameter in your request.
 We'll automatically detect whether it's a limit order or a stop order based on the current market price.

-To submit a position that will execute immediately at market price, simply omit the `entry_price` parameter from your request.
+To submit a **market order**, simply omit the `entry_price` parameter from your request.
+Your order will execute at the best available price.

 If the request is successful, the API will return a `201` (Created) status code.